 A feature that should be available on my plan isn't working

-Some features require a Plus or Pro plan.
+Some features require a paid plan (Host or Studio), and some require Studio specifically.
 If you're on a paid plan but a feature isn't behaving as expected:

 - Make sure your subscription is active.
 Visit your account settings to confirm your plan status.